Read time: 10-12 Minutes

 Ah the M240, the legendary medium machine gun workhorse of basically the entire US armed forces.
 It’s like the Ford Mustang of the medium machine gun world, as there are a multitude of different iterations throughout the years and all of them seemed to be universally appreciated.

-For those of you not familiar the M240, it is the general-purpose medium machine gun of the United States Military, used heavily by the US Army & Marine ground forces.
+For those of you not familiar the M240, it is the general-purpose medium machine gun of the United States Military, used heavily by the US Army & Marine ground forces and pretty much everyone else in some capacity.
 It’s a belt fed, gas operated, air-cooled, tripod/bi-pod mountable, crew served weapon.
-While the rates of fire do change depending on the model, its current iteration clocks out out at around 650 rounds per minute, and it has an effective engagement range of 1800 meters.
-Weights change depending on the model but it’s not light.
-The M240B I carried around on select weekends weighted 27.1 lbs., although there is a new version called the M240L that supposedly weighs 22.3lbs.
+While the rates of fire do change depending on the model, its current iteration clocks in at around 650 rounds per minute, and it has an effective engagement range of 1800 meters.
+Weights change depending on the model but it’s definitely not light.
+The M240B I carried around on select weekends weighted 27.1 lbs., although there is a new version called the M240L that weighs 22.3lbs.

 Lesson # 1: Nothing is “light” after a certain amount of distance and time

-It could made from the same material as the trident dart from ‘Predator 2’, an unknown element from a distance planet that’s strong as steel and light as a feather, If you’re carrying the M240 with you on a hike (or wherever).
+It could made from the same material as the trident dart from ‘Predator 2’, an unknown element from a distance planet that’s strong as steel and light as a feather, If you’re carrying the M240 with you on a hike (or wherever) however.
 It’ll soon weigh as much as a brick during whatever horrendous distance you’re now traversing on foot.
 Whenever I hear a company advertise a “Light” version of the M240, I almost laugh.
 Yes, 5 lbs. lighter is better than not having a any weight reduction, but the fact of the matter still remains the same: The damn gun is heavy and will always be heavy when you’re hiking 10 or 15 kilometers with it.
-There really is no real practical way of getting around it.
+There really is no real practical way of getting around it, maybe an exoskeleton.

 Lesson # 2: You’ll forget something and it’ll haunt you for the rest of our life (even if nothing happened)

 The M240 has three pieces to it; 1) The gun itself 2) The tripod and 3) The assistant gunner bag, which has all the parts and spare barrel in it.
 The gun is carried by the gunner, the tripod by the team leader and the A-bag by the assistant gunner.
 I was a gunner my first 3-4 years in the Corps and I never had much issue.
 I only had to worry about carrying the Gun itself, an item that’s hard to forget.
 However when I was promoted to team leader all of my luck seemingly went out the window.
 I remember when I was trying to get my team to get up and go during a training event and I left the tripod where we were previously.
 I figured it was more important to get everyone moving and into their positions for the ordered ambush as opposed to carrying a 12 pound steel anchor for no tactical reason.
-I went back after setting my team up to retrieve it and there was the 1st platoon squad leader holding it and smiling.
-He explained to me “I was done as a team leader”.
-I had just picked up E-4 at the time so all eyes were on me.
+I went back after setting my team up to retrieve it and there was the 1st platoon squad leader holding it and laughing manically back at me.
+He explained to me “I was done as a team leader” and would quite literally "tell on me".
+I had just picked up E-4 at the time so all eyes were naturally on me.
 It was given to my section leader, and without the ability to explain myself I was punished and treated like a recruit for the rest of the day.
-What really got me though was the simple fact I was 23 years old when this happened.
-It wasn’t like I didn’t know anything and the feeling of knowing my team watched me get dressed down in front of them by our section leader was always a point of shame for me.
+What really got me though was the simple fact I hadn't forgotten it, I has simply left my assault pack behind (tripod attached) so I could be a little quicker on the setup.
+The feeling of knowing my team watched me get dressed down in front of them by our section leader was always a point of shame for me.
 I don’t think the lesson worked however, I still never got into the groove of being able to juggle leading and performing.
+I'm sure some would have a different experience but for me, somehow someway something was ALWAYS being left behind.

 Lesson #3: The M240 Is Never Really Clean

-In my experience the gun is extremely reliable, as long as no one is messing with the feed tray or screwing with the trigger assembly pin.
-The damn thing always works.
-However for whatever reason the damn thing can never truly be fully cleaned.
-We would put it in the solvent tanks and dry it off.
-Run through the whole thing through again, scrub it, run rags over it, tooth brushes, CLP wipes and literally one time even a damn pressure washer.
-I worked as an armory clerk in the beginning and end of drills so I would normally just let the damn things in, but no matter what happened carbon was in there somewhere.
-It would only ever get “good enough”.
+In my experience the gun is extremely reliable, as long as no one is messing with the feed tray or screwing with the trigger assembly, the damn thing always works.
+For whatever reason the damn thing can never truly be fully cleaned.
+We would put it in the solvent tanks deeply scrub it, run through the whole thing through again, scrub it, run rags over it, tooth brushes, CLP wipes and literally one time even a damn pressure washer.
+No matter what the method, there happened to be carbon in there somewhere.
+It would only ever get “good enough” (AKA when the CO wanted to go home and ordered all weapons to be turned in).
 The gun could be completely doused in CLP and when we came to get them again, it was rusty and full of carbon.
 I even had a theory that our M240’s were secretly Decepticons that would sneak out at night, get into fights with Autobot’s and come back in to our armory expecting to be cleaned and serviced by it’s unknowing human subjects.
 My theory was never proven, but I still stick by it.

 Lesson #4: Machine Guns are accurate

 I know.
 A weird concept but it’s actually true.
-Obviously there is math in play here, of course the more rounds you shoot in a general direction of a target increases your chance of hitting it.
+Obviously there is math in play here, the more rounds you shoot in a general direction of a target increases your chance of hitting it.
 However the M240, when secured on a tripod and with the Trijicon Machine Gun Optic with a good gunner, is scary accurate.
 I remember engaging tank silhouettes (it’s a tank to present a large target) that were out at about 900-1000 meters and having to actually slow our rate of fire because we needed to allow the target to reset.
 We were hitting it so easily and consistently we all felt like snipers.
-With magnification and built-in Bullet Drop Compensator, it was almost as if you were cheating.
+With Machine Gun Optic providing magnification and built-in Bullet Drop Compensator, it was almost as if you were cheating.
 At least for me and my team, distances out to a kilometer were now as engage-able as something that was only 100 meters away.
-When I did Machine Gun division school there was literally a section where when utilizing the tripod and different angles, I could literally lob large volumes of fire over a hill or cover and rain lead upon my enemies (or dirt patch) as if it was a little automatic mortar.
+When I did Machine Gun division school there was a section where we were taught to utilize the tripod with a M240 mounted at different high angles, I could literally lob large volumes of fire over a hill or cover and rain lead upon my enemies (or dirt patch) as if it was a little automatic mortar.
 The accuracy was pretty impressive and did take a lot of the uncertainty out of the ability to engage effectively at that 1800 meter threshold.

 Lesson #5: Myths and misinformation sort of surround it